Bree Van de Kamp: Season 8

-Renee takes Bree to a bar, encouraging her to live a little and Bree ends up going with a man, skinny-dipping in a pool before the owner of the house comes home.
-Bree soon is going to bed with a succession of men which gets the Reverend concerned about her behavior.
-Determined to show he's wrong, Bree comes to the bake sale where she meets one of her lovers, only to discover he's married.
-When Karen McCluskey says that they do not know what Bree is really like, Bree decides to live up her reputation as the new town slut.
-Bree is soon bed-hopping to the point where she hits upon a man in a bar without remembering she had gone home with him just two nights previously.
-When they hear about Renee taking Bree to a bar, her friends try and stage an intervention at which point Bree reaches her breaking point and blasts them for their less than friend like behavior recently.
+Renee takes Bree to a bar, encouraging her to live a little, and Bree ends up going skinny dipping with a man she has just met in the pool of his opulent house, before the true owner of the house, his boss, catches them when he comes home.
+Bree is soon going to bed with a succession of men which gets the Reverend concerned about her behavior.
+Determined to show he's wrong, Bree participates in a bake sale where she meets one of her lovers, only to discover he's married.
+When Karen McCluskey says that they do not know what Bree is really like, Bree decides to live up to her reputation as the new town slut.
+Bree is soon bed hopping to the point that she hits on a man in a bar without remembering she had gone home with him just two nights previously.
+When they hear about Renee taking Bree to a bar, her friends try and stage an intervention, at which point Bree reaches her breaking point and blasts them for their less than friend-like behavior recently.
 At the bar, she's approached by a man and realizes how far she's fallen, ready to go home.
-The man follows her to the parking lot, threatening to assault Bree only to be interrupted by a wheelchair-using Orson.
-He uses a taser to knock the man out, telling Bree her friends called him to help and if there's one thing they did well together, it was "cleaning up each other's messes."
+The man follows her to the parking lot, threatening to assault Bree, only for them to be interrupted by a wheelchair-using Orson.
+He uses a taser to knock the man out, telling Bree her friends called him to help and if there's one thing they did well together, it was "cleaning up each other's messes".
 Orson soon convinces Bree that the girls are still angry at her and to go away with him for a weekend.
-What Bree doesn't know is that Orson has been stalking her for months, seeing the girls bury Alejandro's body and he was the one leaving Bree the notes as part of his warped scheme to win her back.
+What Bree doesn't know is that Orson has been stalking her for months, seeing the girls bury Alejandro's body, and he was the one leaving Bree the notes as part of his warped scheme to win her back.
 Bree soon discovers the truth while visiting Orson's apartment and despite his claims he did it all for her, she says she wants nothing to do with him.
-Orson calls her later, claiming that their love requires sacrifice and Bree believes he's going to kill himself.
-Instead, Orson mails a folder of evidence to the police.
+Orson calls her later, claiming that their love requires sacrifice, and Bree believes he's going to kill himself.
+Instead, Orson mails a folder of evidence against her to the police.

 Bree is surprised when Andrew comes home, engaged to a woman named Mary Beth.
 Learning she's an heiress, Bree suspects Andrew is just marrying her for her money.
 Mary Beth tells Bree she knows Andrew is gay but is still willing to marry him as she's been unlucky in love.
 Bree convinces Mary Beth to find a man who truly loves her and she breaks up with Andrew.
 Andrew is upset at losing a chance at the money but Bree tells him he can stay with her and accept her help getting back on his feet.